hschott/ficum/README.md

 ### Text

 A text is parsed from single quoted pct or hex encoded string literals or any string literal that does not match the previous rules and results in a `java.lang.String` object.
+For results of length 1 a `java.lang.Character` is returned.

 Pct encoded strings must start with `%` followed by two hex digits.
 Hex encoded strings must start with one of `#`, `0x` or `0X` followed by two or more (even number) hex digits.
 Both can evaluate to a multibyte char.